 Thanks to the allowance of dual intent for E-2 applicants, if a relative files an immigrant visa petition for you, you need not worry about losing your E-2 status.

-As an E-2 nonimmigrant, you may also be sponsored by a U.S. employer for permanent residence.
+As an E-2 nonimmigrant, you can also be sponsored by a U.S. employer for permanent residence.
+(Learn about the best types of jobs to get an employment-based green card.)
 Dual intent doctrine will allow you to remain in the U.S. as an E-2 while your prospective employer goes through the petition process.

 Labor Certification is a "market test" supervised by the U.S. Department of Labor.
 This process requires that your proposed employer carry out and document a series of job recruiting efforts for your proposed position.
 This is to ensure that no U.S. citizens or permanent residents already in the U.S. can satisfactorily fulfill the job.

-This recruitment period can take around three months to complete, and the application your employer will need to file with the Department of Labor can take an additional three months or more to be approved.
-There also is a “prevailing wage” step, which can add several more months to the process, either before or while the employer is recruiting.
-Because E-2 status authorizes you for stays of up to two years in the U.S., you should carefully consider the timing of your employer’s Labor Certification efforts.
+This recruitment period often takes around three months to complete, and the application your employer will need to file with the Department of Labor can take an additional several months to be approved.
+There is also a "prevailing wage" step, which can add several more months to the process, either before or while the employer is recruiting.
+Because E-2 status authorizes you for stays in the United States of up to two years, you should carefully consider the timing of your employer's Labor Certification efforts.

 Other types of employment-based immigrant visa petitions include the EB-1 classification (for "Aliens of Extraordinary Ability" or "Multinational Managers or Executives") and the National Interest Waiver, for certain foreign nationals who can demonstrate that their abilities, knowledge, or skills are of high interest to the United States.
 While these categories do not require the Labor Certification process, their eligibility requirements are extremely demanding.
 Contact an immigration attorney if you believe you might qualify for the EB-1 or NIW classifications.

-Immigration law prohibits an intending immigrant who is also an employer from petitioning for him- or herself as an employment-based immigrant petition beneficiary.
+Immigration law prohibits intending immigrants who are also employers from petitioning for themselves as employment-based immigrant petition beneficiaries.